 In the post-award phase of the grant process, awardees work in partnership with NIFA to ensure proper stewardship of federal funds.
-This includes initial account set-up in the NIFA payment system, Automated Standard Application for Payment (ASAP), monitoring project activities for compliance with program requirements, and submitting all required reports.
+This includes monitoring project activities for compliance with program requirements and submitting all required reports.

 Project Directors for competitive, non-competitive, and capacity projects are all responsible for timely submission of program data to NIFA through the REEport (Research, Extension, and Education online project reporting tool) system.

 NIFA and the recipient institution are responsible for working together to monitor grant activities and ensure compliance with program requirements and federal regulations.
 The award recipient is accountable for the technical performance of the project or program.
 They must also ensure appropriate expenditure of funds under the award by all parties (co-project directors and sub-awardees) and that all other obligations cited in the grant’s Award Face Sheet are met.
 NIFA is responsible for identifying potential areas where technical assistance might be needed by the awardee and for providing guidance or resources for such assistance.